SariskaIO/logging-service/README.md

 ## Setup Contains
- - Curator to clear logs after some interval
  - Elasticsearch for database
  - Enterprise search
  - Fluentd and Fluentbit for logs prosessor and logs collector